openeuropa/documentation/docs/knowledge-base/routing-sytem.md

 ### Adding a new static route

-1. In your example.routing.yml (let's use **example** module name as in drupal.org)
+1. In your example.routing.yml (let's use **example** module name as in drupal.org) We can set the title and the path of the route, the used controller class and its method and also to define the permissions.

-    Add your path, ( /something )
-        and in *defaults:*
-            add the controller class and the method who will do something. set a title
-        as *requirements:*
-            add permission
+The resulting JSON will be like this:

 ```
 example.content: